Peter-Jan/crazyflie_ws/README.txt

 data will be sent to your computer.

 To connect your computer to Optitrack computer both should be connected via switch port on the top of the shelf.
-Connect and set the IP address of your main Ubuntu computer to (you can right click wifi icon on top right) 10.0.0.1
+Change connection (right top) to "acsi_ros", I already changed the the IP address.
+On other computers Connect and set the IP address of your main Ubuntu computer to 10.0.0.1
 The Optitrack computer IP address is set to
 10.0.0.2